This post may contain affiliate links. For more information, please see our affiliate policy.

 Make your own Turkey Roll Ups at home, just like the ones at Costco.
 They are so easy to make, cheaper, AND tastier than the store-bought version!
-Scroll down for a video and see how easily these are to make!

 One of my good friends was recently planning a party for her son and I volunteered to help out.